Jackpot City Casino Review: Trusted, Licensed & Packed with Games

 Slots: min bet is 10 cents, max is a thousand bucks a spin, depending on which one you pick.
 Live casino: as low as one dollar, up to $10,000 per round - VIPs get tables up to $50,000.
 Every single table has posted rules and limits, because if they didn’t, MGA would have a nervous breakdown.

 Fully encrypted and locked on secure servers that pass every Canadian and EU privacy law (GDPR, etc.).
-Both MGA and Kahnawake force regular audits.
+Regulators like the AGCO (Ontario), MGA, and Kahnawake force regular audits.
 The security team can peek if they’re told by law or a regulator.
 Random support agents and third parties?
 Forget it.

 You can ask for a copy, see what’s stored on you, and nuke it (unless you owe them money or have active bets).
 Response time is usually around two weeks.
 All this follows GDPR and the privacy policy.
 They only say no if some legal red flag pops up.